Generic Name: antihemophilic factor (human) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Do not shake Hemofil M.

-- Hemofil M is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Hemofil M at home, carefully follow the injection procedures taught to you by your health care provider.
+- Hemofil M is given as an injection at your doctor's office, hospital, or clinic.

 - If you miss a dose of Hemofil M, contact your doctor immediately.